Mukundks2004/BetweenBooks/_posts/2025-09-21-the-only-real-character-in-the-greatest-sitcom-of-all-time.md

 ---
-title: The Only Real Character in The Greatest Sitcom Ever
+title: The Only Real Character in The Greatest Sitcom Of All Time
 date: 2025-09-21 17:00:00 +1000

 categories: [Books Film and Music]